Top 15 Wonderful Things To Do in Vienna

 The Belvedere Palace is a huge baroque castle complex including the Lower Belvedere, the Upper Belvedere and a hauntingly beautiful gigantic garden area.
 Art lovers should definitely visit one of the world-class art collections inside the Belvedere.
 Even the world known Gustav Klimt’s Kiss and Judith, masterpieces of early modern art, are displayed inside the museum.

 Vienna City Hall is the seat of local government of Vienna, located on Rathausplatz in the city center.
-The building itself is outstandingly beautiful and a vast number of amazing free events e.g. Christmas markets, summer movie festivals… take place at the Rathausplatz.
+The building itself is outstandingly beautiful and a vast number of amazing free events e.g. Christmas markets, concerts and the summer movie festival take place at the Rathausplatz.
 Christmas season is the best time to visit as the place will be decked out in lights and Christmas décor and a huge ice skating ground will be open.

 The Burgtheater is the Austrian National Theater and belongs to the most important German language theatres in the World.
 Created in 1741 the theatre has a glorious history.
 If you would like to learn more about the theater you definitely should take a guided tour, starting daily at 15:00.
 There you are going to have the chance to see the imposing grand staircase and the famous ceiling paintings by Gustav Klimt.